jerryfishzz/react-16.8/README.md

 - [Wordpress] Wordpress API to communicate with front-end and server-side

-## Limitations

-This project is still under construction.
-Not all the functionalities have been implemented.

-- Only support multichoice questions with one correct answer.

-## Future Progress

-This app will be still temporarily based on the current working mode: multichoice questions with one correct answer.
-New feats will be focus on the following points:

-- Mobile supportive.
-Then it can be called **handy**.
-It probably looks like my another complete project: [mobile flashcard].

 ## Memo for fixes

 - The [solution] for Microsoft Edge